 Heart Failure And Activity

-One of the ways that people with heart failure (HF) can feel better is to stay active.
-In the past, people with HF were told to rest and give up many of their common activities.
-Recent research has shown that normal activity is safe for most people with HF and may improve symptoms and sense of well-being.
+One of the ways that patients with heart failure (HF) can feel better is to stay active.
+In the past, patients were told to rest and avoid many of their common activities.
+Recent research has shown that daily activity is safe for most people with HF and may improve symptoms and sense of well-being.
 By staying active, people are often able to do more of the things that they enjoy.
-Walking, light weight-lifting and water workouts are types of activities that will improve muscle strength and energy levels.
+Walking, light weight-lifting and water workouts will improve muscle strength and energy levels.

 http://www.hfsa.org - accessed on August 11, 2010